Etiquette

 If you ask someone to dance, and they say no...

 Don't get discouraged!
-Try not to take it as a personal rejection.
-Go ahead and ask someone else.
+Don't take it as a personal rejection.
+Sometimes a person may be tired from the last song, the song is too fast/slow, or their taking a break Go ahead and ask someone else.
 If you want, you can wait several songs and try again later.

 While you are dancing...

 Try to look at your partner!
 But don't stare.
 If you are unsure of where to look, pick someplace like your partner's ear, collarbone or shoulder.
 Also, unless your partner is hurting you, try not to correct their dancing technique.
 This is considered very rude, and is only acceptable if you will be injured or your partner specifically asks for advice.
 If you step on someone, apologize and make sure they are unhurt before you continue dancing.
 If you bump into someone, apologize even if it isn't your fault.
-PLEASE DO NOT PERFORM AERIALS, LIFTS OR LOW DIPS.
+Please do not perform aerials.
 They are a safety hazard and are appropriate in special performance situations only.
 That goes for experienced dancers as well, other dancers may see you doing aerials and assume that it is something they can do.
 If you want to practice aerials please go off premises.
-This does NOT mean go into the parking lot, this means completely off property.
-We take this very seriously.

 When asking for instruction...